ministryofjustice/security-guidance/docs/public-protest-and-demonstrations-policy.md

 ## Policy Statements

-The buildings' incident control plan **SHOULD** be reviewed regularly to ensure that it is up-to-date with good communication systems for the Incident Control Officer or Deputy Incident Control Officer to direct matters.
+`POL.PPD.003`: The buildings' incident control plan **SHOULD** be reviewed regularly to ensure that it is up-to-date with good communication systems for the Incident Control Officer or Deputy Incident Control Officer to direct matters.

 ### Managing the site, including security detail

+`POL.PPD.004`: The following aspects of site management **SHOULD** be addressed:

-Minimise the number of entry points to the building.
+-   Minimise the number of entry points to the building.

-Ensure the outside areas are clear of debris, dustbins, ladders, tools, or equipment.
+-   Ensure the outside areas are clear of debris, dustbins, ladders, tools, or equipment.

-Check that emergency equipment, grab bags, first aid supplies, and personal radios are in place, easily accessible and working properly.
+-   Check that emergency equipment, grab bags, first aid supplies, and personal radios are in place, easily accessible and working properly.
 It is advisable to test them beforehand.

-Check and test building security and emergency systems.
+-   Check and test building security and emergency systems.

-Ensure CCTV coverage is fully operational and can provide the highest recording resolution possible.
+-   Ensure [CCTV coverage](cctv-policy.md) is fully operational and can provide the highest recording resolution possible.

-If your building has scaffolding erected or is near scaffolding, let your security staff know.
+-   If your building has scaffolding erected or is near scaffolding, let your security staff know.

-Report any suspicious activity to police by dialling 999 in an emergency, or call 101 if not an emergency.
+-   Report any suspicious activity to police by dialling 999 in an emergency, or call 101 if not an emergency.

 ### People management and communication

-In the days leading up to a planned event, ensure all employees are fully briefed.
+`POL.PPD.005`: In the days leading up to a planned event, all employees **SHOULD** be fully briefed.

-The building **SHOULD** have a strong, visible management presence who **SHOULD** identify themselves to the police in the event of any trespassing or damage.
+`POL.PPD.006`: The building **SHOULD** have a strong, visible management presence who **SHOULD** identify themselves to the police in the event of any trespassing or damage.

-Security officers, where possible, **SHOULD** be highly visible.
+`POL.PPD.007`: Security officers, where possible, **SHOULD** be highly visible.

-All staff **SHOULD** remain vigilant and report any suspicious activity to security or the police.
+`POL.PPD.008`: All staff **SHOULD** remain vigilant and report any suspicious activity to security or the police.

-Ensure all members of staff are fully aware of any emergency and evacuation procedures.
+`POL.PPD.009`: All members of staff **SHOULD** be fully aware of any emergency and evacuation procedures.

 ## Compliance

-The level of risk and potential impact to MoJ assets and most importantly physical harm to our people and the public determines the controls to be applied and the degree of assurance required.
+`POL.PPD.010`: The level of risk and potential impact to MoJ assets and most importantly physical harm to our people and the public determines the controls to be applied and the degree of assurance required.
 The MoJ **SHALL** ensure a baseline of physical security measures are in place at each site and receive annual assurance that such measures are in place to provide appropriate protection to all occupants and assets, and that these measures can be strengthened when required, such as in response to a security incident or change in the Government Response Level.

-The implementation of all security measures **SHALL** be able to provide evidence that the selection has been made in accordance with the appropriate information security standards ISO27001/27002, Physical Security advice taken from the Centre for the Protection of National Infrastructure \(CPNI\), and [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).
+`POL.PPD.011`: The implementation of all security measures **SHALL** be able to provide evidence that the selection has been made in accordance with the appropriate information security standards ISO27001/27002, Physical Security advice taken from the Centre for the Protection of National Infrastructure \(CPNI\), and [Government Functional Standard - GovS 007: Security](https://www.gov.uk/government/publications/government-functional-standard-govs-007-security).

-The constantly changing security landscape has necessarily dictated that Physical Security measures be constantly re-evaluated and tested in order to meet new threats and other emerging vulnerabilities.
+`POL.PPD.012`: The constantly changing security landscape has necessarily dictated that Physical Security measures be constantly re-evaluated and tested in order to meet new threats and other emerging vulnerabilities.
 This policy and subsequent supporting standards **SHALL** be subject to annual review, or more frequently if warranted.

 ## Physical security advice